People for Animals: Animal Birth Control

 As the founder of the organisation, Gandhi filed litigations in order to bring awareness to the killing of homeless dogs, advocating for the introduction of Animal Birth Control (ABC) programs in various regions of India.
-The Animal Birth Control program was developed by the World Health Organisation (WHO) in an attempt to provide a solution to the overpopulation of street dogs and the increased dispersal of the rabies virus among such wildlife.
+The Animal Birth Control program was developed by the World Health Organization (WHO) in an attempt to provide a solution to the overpopulation of street dogs and the increased dispersal of the rabies virus among such wildlife.

 Rehabilitation of Laboratory Animals

 Alongside the Committee for the Purpose and Control and Supervision of Experiments on Animals (CPCSEA), People For Animals has established shelters for animal refugees across India in order to rehabilitate laboratory animals.
 Of these animals that have been used in laboratories, those that are dogs have been predominantly rehabilitated into individual homes.
-These shelters, over the past few years, have received small amounts of financial support from CPCSEA, but due to the work of People For Animals, CPCSEA have declared the rehabilitation of animals as a “moral and legal need” and hence will use such funds to establish independent laboratory animal rehabilitation centres.
+These shelters, over the past few years, have received small amounts of financial support from CPCSEA, but due to the work of People For Animals, CPCSEA have declared the rehabilitation of animals as a "moral and legal need" and hence will use such funds to establish independent laboratory animal rehabilitation centres.